-The intent of this license category is to enable the participation of small-scale processors in the legal cannabis industry.
-It is proposed that a license for micro-processing would authorize the same activities as a license for standard processing, but on a smaller scale.
+This license category is to enable the participation of small-scale processors in the legal cannabis industry.
+A license for micro-processing would authorize the same activities as a license for standard processing, but on a smaller scale.

 As with a license for standard processing, a license for micro-processing would authorize related activities, including possession, transportation, research and development, storage, destruction, and the intra-industry sale of products to other federal license holders or to provincially- or territorially-authorized sellers.
 A separate authorization would be required for sales directly to the public.